rickrain/k8s-volumes/README.md

 # Show all the pods *and* the node that each pod is running on.
 kubectl get pods --output wide

-# Notice that about ~10 pods will be 'Running' on the other node.
-The remainder of the
+# Notice kubernetes rescheduled the pods to run on the other node.
-# 20 replicas will be in a 'Pending' state.
-This is because the disk has been attached to the
-# other node.

 # Uncordon the node previously drained, so that pods can get schedule to it again.
 kubectl uncordon [node name]

 # Show all the pods *and* the node that each pod is running on.
 kubectl get pods --output wide

-# Notice that all the 'Pending' pods change to 'ContainerCreating'.
-Just like before though, they will be
-# stuck in this state because the node they are scheduled for cannot attach the volume/disk.

 # Refresh the page in your browser - observe that "Hi there!" is returned.
 # Notice that you still get a page that says "Hi there!"